lcdm-uiuc/info490-sp16/Week9/lesson1.md

-# Week 7 Lesson 1 #
+# Week 9 Lesson 1 #
-## Introduction to Text Analysis: Basic Concepts ##
+## Introduction to Natural Language Processing ##

-In this lesson, you will be introduced to the basic concepts in text analysis.
+In this lesson, you will be introduced to the basic concepts of natural language processing.

-parsing text
-word counts
-word frequency
-bag of words
-document matrix
+tokenizing beyond words.
+parsing by sentence and paragraph.
+Removing non text characters (i.e, punctuation) part of speech, named entities.
+Colocations.

+Classify based on pos?

 ###Objectives ###